-Welcome once again to Calgary Sports Car Clubs Performance Stage Rally.
-As in previous years the event is a qualifying round for all the major local Championships.
+Welcome to the Calgary Sports Car Clubs first performance stage rally of the year.
+The event is a qualifying round for all the major local Championships.
 So please don’t delay in sending your entry as there are only 30 entries available.

 The Organising Team